Maria Andersson (singer)

 Maria Elisabeth Andersson Lundell (born Andersson; born 4 December 1981) is a Swedish singer-songwriter.
 She is one of the four founders of the rock band Sahara Hotnights in which she was lead singer and guitarist.

 Sahara Hotnights

-Andersson co-founded Sahara Hotnights in 1992, with whom she has released seven studio albums.
+Andersson co-founded Sahara Hotnights in 1992, with whom she has released eight studio albums.

 Solo career

 In 2012, Andersson was a permanent assistant/musician in Pluras kök.

 In November 2015, Andersson joined the record label Woah Dad! to release music as a solo artist under the name Maria.
 On 29 April 2016, her debut solo album Succession was released, containing the single "End of Conversation".

 Personal life

 Maria Andersson was in a relationship with Howlin' Pelle Almqvist from The Hives in the early 2000s.
 Since 2014 Andersson has been married to the artist Love Lundell, son of Ulf Lundell.